kitchensjn/tskit_arg_visualizer/README.md

 ## Files

 - **arg_visualizer.ipynb**: Jupyter Notebook with Python code for creating data.js and viewing the plot
-- **data.js**: JavaScript file with all of the ARG data for plotting (ugly, but simple method to pass data from Python into JavaScript)
+- **visualizer.js**: JavaScript file for plotting
-- **visualizer.html**: HTML file for plotting using JavaScript alongside CSS styles

-The arg_visualizer.ipynb writes to data.js which is called by visualizer.html.
-An IFrame of visualizer.html is displayed in arg_visualizer.ipynb.
-Users only need to open the Jupyter Notebook to run the code for themselves.
-It's best to keep all of the files in the same directory as they currently use relative paths to call one another.
+The Jupyter Notebook calls `visualizer.js` using a relative path, so these two files need to be kept together unless the code is updated accordingly.

 ## Explanation of Plotting Method